 This appendix gives a short description of the programs supplied with the current distribution of the program, with proper references and a short description of the use of the program.

-Executable versions of the programs in this directory will automatically be produced during installation of the DALTON2011 program, but they will by default not be installed in the installation directory of the DALTON2011 program, but rather placed in the tools directory.
+Executable versions of the programs in this directory will automatically be produced during installation of the Dalton program and placed in the build/tools directory.

 A1: FChk2HES

 Author: Gilbert Hangartner, Universität Freiburg, Switzerland